 Cancer Financial Assistance

 Offers a variety of financial assistance programs, call for eligibility requirements.

 Family Reach is a national nonprofit dedicated to alleviating the financial burden of cancer.
-Working with more than 200 hospitals and cancer centers nationwide, the organization provides immediate financial assistance, education and navigation to families before they hit critical breaking points.
+The majority of funds are used to support families with a child (aged 17 or younger) fighting pediatric cancer.
+However, they also provide assistance to young adults (aged 18 to 30) living with cancer, as well as parents living with cancer who have young children (aged 17 or younger).
 Family Reach’s efficient, solutions-driven model bridges the gap between hospital and home, quickly providing the vital support families need to stay afloat.

 Surviving and Moving Forward: The Samfund for Young Adult Survivors of Cancer